langmk4v/crabby/README.md

 <h3><b>Shout out to these wonderful programmers helping 🩷</b></h3>

-They're the reason why this project is still alive.
+They're the reason why this project is still alive!

 <table>
   <tr>